MatthewLabasan/arl-project/Journal.md

             - create a sendDemoEmail method that iterates through articles but doesnt need a for every keyword.
             - will just grab keyword and email from request, pass it to API, which will then use that to send.
             - will need to change button to "demo" and include a list of supported words

+    - need to fix sendGrid if no author or date, use "no date, etc..."